H-1B Specialty Occupation Visa: Fees Breakdown for Nigerians ₦5,011,034

 Frequently Asked Questions

-Processing time for the H-1B Specialty Occupation Visa for Nigerian applicants is 3–6 months (lottery registration in March, results in April, start date October 1).
+- Processing time for the H-1B Specialty Occupation Visa is 3–6 months (lottery registration in March, results in April, start date October 1).
+Apply from the United States High Commission in Abuja or the Consulate in Lagos — book your appointment slot as early as possible, as backlogs frequently add 2–4 weeks beyond the official window.

-What is the most important tip for H-1B Specialty Occupation Visa applicants from Nigeria?
+- What documents do I need to apply for the H-1B Specialty Occupation Visa from Nigeria?

 Sibling variants of this visa route and other ways into United States.